-I have worked at the Open University since 2006.
-For seven years I was a researcher for the Teacher Education in Sub-Saharan Africa (TESSA) programme, which creates and supports the use of open educational resources for teachers and teacher educators.
-My PhD, which was awarded in 2012, developed a model of professional capability for women teachers in rural Sub-Saharan African schools.
-This research was written up as a book for Routledge called 'Quality teaching and the capability approach: evaluating the work and governance of women teachers in rural Sub-Saharan Africa' (published in May 2015).
+I was previously a researcher for the Teacher Education in Sub-Saharan Africa (TESSA) programme, which creates and supports the use of open educational resources (OER) for teachers and teacher educators.
+My PhD, awarded in 2012, was one of the first studies to apply Amartya Sen’s capability approach to the issue of teacher professional development in low income countries.
+I developed a new model of professional capability for women teachers in rural Sub-Saharan African schools, which sits at the heart of the book 'Quality teaching and the capability approach: evaluating the work and governance of women teachers in rural Sub-Saharan Africa' (Routledge, 2015).

 My key area of expertise is in the application of the capability approach to teacher education.
 My current work focuses on the relationship between the ‘doings and beings’ of teaching, which an analytical application of capabilities can surface, and the notion of ‘becoming’ a teacher which is embedded in socio-cultural learning theories.

 My work draws on methodological innovation, and focuses on the possibilities for this in resource-limited contexts, for example creating spaces for storytelling and creative narratives in busy urban schools in South Africa, and the use of film in rural, un-electrified schools in Malawi.